-Ruffer selects executing brokers according to whether we judge they can provide best execution when dealing in financial instruments.
+Ruffer selects executing brokers according to whether we judge they can provide best execution for the financial instruments in which we deal.
 All brokers who deal on Ruffer's behalf are subject to the broker application process.

 Brokers are proposed and sponsored through the application process by members of the Dealing Team, which includes approval from the Investment Support Team and a member of Ruffer's Executive Committee.
 The process includes assessment of the broker's counterparty risk, operational capabilities, regulatory environment, and proposed trading limits.
 All approved brokers and their exposure thresholds are reviewed periodically by the Investment Support Team and considered by a sub-committee of Ruffer's Executive Committee.